w3c/wai-bcase/index.md

 ### Brand Enhancement

 Fewer things are more important to businesses of all kinds than the protection and enhancement of their brands.
 A clear commitment to accessibility can demonstrate that a business has a genuine sense of Corporate Social Responsibility (CSR.)
 As businesses understand and act on the diverse needs of their stakeholders and make the commitment to sustainable, inclusive marketing and employment practices, they can achieve a range of benefits.
-Thr International Institute of Sustainable Development has identified these potential outcomes for CSR programs.  [^5]:
+Thr International Institute of Sustainable Development has identified these potential outcomes for CSR programs.
+Companies with strong CSR programs have realized:

--   Improved financial performance;
+-   improved financial performance;
--   Lower operating costs;
+-   lower operating costs;
--   Enhanced brand image and reputation;
+-   enhanced brand image and reputation;
--   Increased sales and customer loyalty;
+-   increased sales and customer loyalty;
--   Greater productivity and quality;
+-   greater productivity and quality;
--   More ability to attract and retain employees;
+-   more ability to attract and retain employees;
--   Reduced regulatory oversight;
+-   reduced regulatory oversight;
--   Access to capital;
+-   access to capital;
--   Workforce diversity;
+-   workforce diversity;
--   Product safety and decreased liability.
+-   product safety and decreased liability. [^5]

-Further studies [^6] show the broad benefits to the brand and performance of companies that institute policies of diversity and inclusion.
+Further studies [^6] show the broad benefits to the brand and performance of companies that institute policies of broad diversity.
 Since disability inclusion relies on digital accessibility to be successful, companies strengthen their positive brand identification as they can demonstrate their serious accessibility commitment.

 A well-recognized example is Microsoft.
-For decades, accessibility leaders expressed frustration with the gap between what the company said about accessibility and what it actually did. [^7] Its brand suffered. [^8] Recently however, Microsoft’s commitment to accessibility has been made real [^9] and is demonstrated in improvements to products and services and in the genuine engagement with stakeholders of all abilities.
+For decades, accessibility leaders expressed frustration with the gap between what the company said about accessibility and what it actually did. [^7] Its brand suffered. [^8] Recently however, Microsoft’s commitment to accessibility has been made real [^9] and is demonstrated in the genuine engagement with stakeholders of all abilities and the resulting improvements to products and services.
 Its brand image is stronger and its efforts lauded in the community of people with disabilities. [^10]

 We asked Barclay’s, a W3C member organization, to share their approach to diversity and inclusion through the accessibility initatives in their company.
 An excerpt from their response is included below.